 1. Students wishing to complete an academic minor in Turfgrass Science must complete the Application for Turfgrass Science Minor form available from the minor program administrator, 1207 Williams Hall, or a form can be e-mailed upon request.

-2. An adviser, who will oversee admission to the minor program and certify completion of the minor will be assigned by the program administrator.
-Students enrolled in the minor must consult with their minor advisers during each registration period.
+2. An advisor, who will oversee admission to the minor program and certify completion of the minor, will be assigned by the program administrator.
+Students enrolled in the minor must consult with their minor advisors during each registration period.

-3. Upon recommendation by the student's minor adviser, the program administrator will ascertain if the requirements of the minor have been fulfilled and recommend approavl to the department head.
+3. Upon recommendation by the student's minor advisor, the program administrator will ascertain if the requirements of the minor have been fulfilled and recommend approval to the department head.

 4. The signed minor application will be submitted to the Academic Programs office in the College of Agriculture and Life Sciences by the department head.

 Richard J. Cooper